Artesians/TCL/enemy-data/abyss-order/abyss-mage.md

 * Hurls an ice shard towards the player.
 * Teleports closer to the player, the teleport can hurt the player if close enough.
 * Summons an icycle 3 times, consecutively, that fall on a location which attempts to predict the player's movement.
-* Starts dancing inside 2 rings of 3 cycling icycles, an inner smaller and slower ring, and a larger, faster, outer ring, at the end it'll create an explosion and re-shield it's self.
+* Starts dancing inside 2 rings of 3 cycling icycles, an inner smaller and slower ring, and a larger, faster, outer ring, at the end it'll create an explosion and re-shield itself.
 This is the only attack that happens once the mage is unshielded.
 {% endtab %}

 {% tab title="Electro" %}